funengineering/funengineering.github.io/_posts/2025-02-18-04-RPi-based_temperature_and_humidity_logger_for_Shelly_HT.md

 <img src="/docs/assets/img/ht_logger/Screenshot%202025-04-16%20224210.png" alt="Node-RED initially in disabled and inactive state." width="400"/>

 Enable the automatic start of the Node-RED service.
 (The command also works without the trailing `.service`.)
-As you have previously entered your password for the sudo command, the password prompt does not show again this time.
+As you have previously entered your password for executing `systemctl` as root, the password prompt does not show again this time.

 `sudo systemctl enable nodered.service`